fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 jfsdemo-worker-mjplw                                           1/1     Running   0          10m
 ```

-You can see that the pod has been created successfully, and the Fuse component of JuiceFS has also started successfully.
+You can see that the pod has been created successfully, and the FUSE component of JuiceFS has also started successfully.